Our Mission Around the World

 The Daughters of Our Lady of the Garden’s General Government resides in Rome, Italy.
 Pope Pius IX erected this house as the Generalate House of the Congregation in 1868.
 General Chapters as well as activities of the whole Congregation’s concern take place in this house.
 This is also the residence of our General Superior and her counselors.

-As 2015, Mother Gladis Eberhardt is our General Superior, from Argentina.
-She shares the responsibilities of the Institute with four Counselors: Mother Ana Calderon, Vicar General, from Chile; Mother Cristina Gallucci, from Rome; Mother Philomena Vadakekanna, from India; and Mother Delia Russo, from Argentina.
+As of 2015, Mother Gladis Eberhardt is our General Superior, from Argentina.
+She shares the responsibilities of the Institute with four Counselors: Sr. Anjali Karottupalackal, Sr. Silvia Silvestre, Sr. Stella Osman, and Sr. Rosella Zilli.

 As Daughters of Mary, we recognize the primary and supreme authority of the Holy Father and show him not only obedience, to which our vow binds us, but also fidelity, respectful submission, attachment, and availability for service to the universal Church.
 We live in communion with the bishops, observing their directives and participate in the life of the dioceses and the parishes, working in the midst of the people in keeping with the charism of the Institute.